Uncoupled Learning of Differential Stackelberg Equilibria with Commitments

 for all $i \in [1, d_1]$.
 SPSA estimates the direction of the gradient by sampling points near the current strategy $x_n$.
 Going forward, let $\tilde{x}_n = x_n + \delta_n \Delta_n$ denote the ``perturbed'' strategy evaluated at step $n$.
 The noise terms $w_t$ account for settings the leader can only observe an unbiased estimator of $f_1$ (e.g., a single policy roll-out).

-\paragraph{Estimating $r(\tilde{x}_n)$} In the uncoupled setting, the leader has no way of directly computing $r(x_n)$.
-What the leader can do is observe the strategies played by the follower, which is assumed to be updating its own strategy so as to maximize its payoff under $f_2$.
+\paragraph{Estimating $r(\tilde{x}_n)$.} In truly uncoupled settings the leader has no way of directly computing $r(x_n)$.
+What the leader can do is observe the strategies played by the follower, which presumably updates its own strategy so as to maximize its payoff under $f_2$.
 This suggests an asynchronous, two-timescale learning process, in which the leader \textit{commits} to playing the perturbed strategy $\tilde{x}_n$ for some $k_n$ stages before updating $x_n$.
 For sufficiently large $k_n$ we should hope that after $k_n$ stages the follower's strategy will have approximately converged to its best-response $r(\tilde{x}_n)$.

 Under the \awnn learning update (Algorithm~\ref{alg:hi_c}), at each interval $n \geq 0$ the leader samples a perturbed strategy $\tilde{x}_n$, and then plays this strategy for the next $k_n$ stages.
 After $k_n$ stages, the leader updates its strategy element-wise as